apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 EOF
 ```

-* Creates a ApisixRoute, and enable config `whitelist`  of the plugin `consumer-restriction`:
+* Creates an ApisixRoute, and enable config `whitelist`  of the plugin `consumer-restriction`:

 ```shell
 kubectl apply -f - <<EOF